One of life’s greatest unanswered questions is: Why is pizza called pie? If a pizza can be called a pie, can you call a pie a pizza?

 Some of the most popular toppings include pepperoni, salami, chicken, vegetables, ham, pineapple, mushrooms, olives, sausage, and more.

-Virtually every country has its own way of making pizza, which is why each pizza looks and tastes different depending on where you go.
+Virtually every country has its own way of making pizza.
+This is why each pizza looks and tastes different depending on where you go.

 What Is A Pie?

 A pie is a circular pastry dish that is filled with savory or sweet fillings.
-The size of a pie is typically 2” in thickness and 8” in diameter, and a pie only counts as a pie if it is baked.
+The size of a pie is typically 2” in thickness and 8” in diameter.
+A pie only counts as a pie if it is baked.

 The pastry of the pie itself is typically made of butter, flour, salt, and water.
-In America, a pie doesn’t need a top but must have a bottom crust, while European pies almost always have a top crust.
+In America, a pie doesn’t need a top.
+It must have a bottom crust, while European pies almost always have a top crust.

 A pie is often confused with a tart, however, a tar will generally have a thicker crust than a pie.